Sanctuary city: New Hampshire

-On May 22, 2025, Governor Kelly Ayotte signed House Bill 511 and Senate Bill 62, that banned sanctuary cities and supports cooperation between state and local law enforcement and federal immigration authorities.
+On May 22, 2025, Governor Kelly Ayotte signed House Bill 511 and Senate Bill 62, which in January 2026 officially banned sanctuary cities and supported cooperation between state and local law enforcement and federal immigration authorities.

+New Hampshire has banned sanctuary cities.

 New Jersey

-In 2018, Attorney General Gurbir Grewal issued the 'Immigrant Trust Directive', which effectively made New Jersey a sanctuary state.
+In 2018, Attorney General Gurbir Grewal issued the Immigrant Trust Directive, which effectively made New Jersey a sanctuary state.
+In March 2026 Governor Mikie Sherrill signed a bill that codified the directive into state law.
 Among the municipalities which are considered sanctuary cities are Asbury Park, Camden, East Orange, Hoboken, Jersey City, Linden, New Brunswick, Newark, North Bergen, Plainfield, Trenton and Union City.
 Those with specific executive orders made by mayors or resolution by municipal councils are: